eduzrh/AdaCoAgentEA/README.md

 ## 🏠 Overview
 **Highly Heterogeneous Entity Alignment (HHEA)** represents a realistic yet challenging scenario of Entity Alignment (EA), aiming to align equivalent entities between **Highly Heterogeneous Knowledge Graphs (HHKGs)** with significant differences in structure, scale, and overlap.
 In practice, the scarcity of labeled data necessitates research into **unsupervised HHEA**, which faces critical challenges:
 - Difficulty in capturing structural/semantic associations between HHKGs
-- Absence of explicit alignment paradigms
+- Absence of explicit alignment paradigms for HHEA
 - High computational and time costs

 To bridge the gap, **AdaCoAgentEA** proposes the first unsupervised solution for HHEA through **multi-agent collaboration**: